-Participant Training Programs: All participant training programs must lead to a training-related employment placement and be delivered by an Eligible Training Provider.
+Participant Training Programs: All participant training programs must be provided by an Eligible Training Provider that will lead to an employment related placement.
 All participant training programs must be certified and include a target occupation(s) from the current Demand Occupation Training List.
 Successful proposals will identify the industry recognized credential(s) that will result from the training.
 If the training does not lead to an industry recognized credential, the applicant must provide a description of how the training will lead to unsubsidized employment or post-secondary education.
 Applicants are also encouraged to expand career pathway opportunities through accelerated training and work-based learning.
 The requirements for Eligible Training Providers and industry recognized credentials do not apply to on-the-job training or incumbent worker training.